#360: Boingy Boingy Bunga Bunga

 no and will farrell did a buddy cop movie um

-yeah just like a female comedian with with john krasinski i'd be like oh here's here's i adore sandra bullock i think sandra bullock is a singular talent and i don't feel like she gets the opportunities she should
+yeah just like a female comedian was with john krasinski i'd be like oh here's here's i adore sandra bullock i think sandra bullock is a singular talent and i don't feel like she gets the opportunities she should

 like if you were to tell me that kristen wigg and john krasinski were in a fountain of youth movie i'd be like okay

-yeah okay i'm gonna check that out i still wouldn't be like okay i'd say what what is this what are we doing here no i'd be like they're trying to do a fun summer blockbuster i'm gonna go in this i'm like that's gonna be kind of self-serious i just feel like look i watched the autoplay a couple of times when I was looking for something else on Apple TV, and my impression of this movie is that there was maybe a script for an Indiana Jones movie that they never made that they were like, we still have the script.
+yeah okay i'm gonna check that out i still wouldn't be like okay i'd say what what is this what are we doing here no i'd be like they're trying to do a fun summer blockbuster i'm gonna go and this i'm like that's gonna be kind of self-serious i just feel like look i watched the autoplay a couple of times when I was looking for something else on Apple TV.

-Like, we already bought it.
 Shouldn't we just like change the name Indiana Jones?
 And like,

 okay, anyway.